Justice Conversation

 Bill Denham shares his overwhelming grief, his search into the meaning of justice, and the path of restoration in response to the murder of his stepson, Matthew Avery Solomon.
 Bill’s began sharing his grief through a series of poems, Looking for Matthew, which he recorded, letterpress printed into a hand bound book, and had an regular commercially printed version published by a small press.

 As of 2024, the death penalty has been dropped due in part to Bill’s adamant refusal to support it as an act of justice for Matthew’s killers.
-There has recently been an agreement to enter a guilty plea and there will be a sentencing hearing later this year, after which restorative justice conversations will be possible.
-We will continue to publish Bill’s path.
+There has recently been an agreement to enter a guilty plea by one individual, and Bill has had the opportunity to have a guided restorative justice conversation with him.

 Joining in Conversation